silnrsi/wstr/src/content/docs/scrlang/unicode/xsux-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, implementation of Sumero-Akkadian Cuneiform is discussed in [Chapter 11 Cuneiform and Hieroglyphs](http://www.unicode.org/versions/latest/ch11.pdf).
+In The Unicode Standard, implementation of Sumero-Akkadian Cuneiform is discussed in [Chapter 11 Cuneiform and Hieroglyphs](https://www.unicode.org/versions/latest/core-spec/chapter-11/#G26852) and in [UTR 56 Unicode Cuneiform Sign Lists](https://www.unicode.org/reports/tr56/).

 ## Blocks